nihallakshmankonchady/performance-test-scripts/idp/README.md

 ### Execution points for IDP UI API's
 *  UI - OAuth Details :
    * OAuth Details (Execution) - Client id will be loaded from a file created by Create Initial OIDC Clients (Setup).
-Total samples created during execution can be higher from preparation.
+Total samples created during execution can be higher in number as compared to the samples present in the file.
 *  UI - Send OTP :
    * Send OTP (Preparation) - OAuth Details api will be used here in which created client id would be used.
    * Send OTP (Execution) - Same execution scenario applied as of OAuth details i.e. execution samples can be higher of preparation.
 Transaction id will be used which is created from the preparation part.
 Registered individual id also need to be passed in the body for which have separately added the setup thread group for creating identity.